Promote Family Engagement

-To move toward this recommendation and the general policy strategies outlined above, states may use multiple policy tools and opportunities for intervention.
-Potential state policies include the following:
+To move toward this recommendation, states may use multiple policy levers, starting from different points.
+Potential state policies include:

-- Require in state licensing that center-based and family child care providers adopt family partnership and parental involvement practices tailored to parents of infants and toddlers, including a full range of family engagement and support strategies.
+- Require in state licensing that center-based and family child care providers adopt family partnership and parental involvement strategies tailored to parents of infants and toddlers.

-- Provide best practices and technical assistance to infant/toddler center-based and family child care providers on parent involvement, including culturally appropriate strategies for including parents in program development, giving parents opportunities to share concerns about their children's development with providers, and helping parents link to and continue the curriculum their children are experiencing at home.
+- Provide information and technical assistance to infant and toddler center-based and family child care providers regarding parent involvement strategies, such as culturally appropriate strategies for including parents in program development, giving parents opportunities to share concerns about their children's development with providers, and helping parents link to and continue the curriculum their children are experiencing at home.

 - Provide funding for providers to have on-site capacity to share referrals or offer on-site opportunities for parents to enhance their parenting skills, knowledge, and understanding of the educational and developmental needs and activities of their children, and to improve family literacy.

 - Build family partnership and parental involvement activities tailored to parents of infants and toddlers into the state quality rating and improvement system (QRIS).

 The following resources may help your state get started in creating a plan to promote partnerships and engagement of families of infants and toddlers with their child care providers and caregivers.

 - The Head Start Parent, Family, and Community Engagement Framework: Promoting Family Engagement and School Readiness, from Prenatal to Age 8. http://eclkc.ohs.acf.hhs.gov/hslc/standards/IMs/2011/pfce-framework.pdf

 - National Association for the Education of Young Children (NAEYC) Engaging Diverse Families project, http://www.naeyc.org/familyengagement